The school teaches reading through a combination of approaches:

 VIPERS whole class reading sessions take place 5x a week for 30 minutes.
 During these sessions, classes focus on a chapter, while teaching the skills.

-- Day 4 and 5 = Children will complete activities or answer comprehension questions focussing on one of the VIPERS.
+- Children will complete activities or answer comprehension questions focussing on one of the VIPERS.

 Reading will be continually assessed through whole-class guided reading.
-Children will undertake a termly test using the Twinkl reading test, once completed teacher will analyse them.
+Children will undertake a termly test using the NFER reading test, once completed teacher will analyse them.

-The PM Benchmark Kit is used to assess and monitor the impact of intervention programmes and to assess the reading ability of pupils.
+The PM Benchmark Kit and Salford reading test is used to assess and monitor the impact of intervention programmes and to assess the reading ability of pupils.

 Reading across the curriculum